Kehra: History

-Early History
+Early history

-In 1940, excavations on the Andevei property in Kehra village uncovered a treasure containing 421 silver coins, most recent of which was minted in 978 AD.
+In 1940, excavations on the Andevei property in the village of Kehra uncovered a treasure containing 421 silver coins, most recent of which was minted in 978 AD.
 Out of the 421 coins, 411 were Samanid, 5 Byzantine, 3 German, 1 Anglo-Saxon, and 1 Bohemian.
 Remains of iron tools and pieces of earthenware were also found nearby.
-Based on this, it is speculated that Kehra village was settled at latest by the 11th century.
+Based on this, it is speculated that the village of Kehra was settled at latest by the 11th century.